zachvalenta/jvns.ca/content/post/2017-03-26-bash-quirks.markdown

 those processes, you can see them all with `jobs`.
 For some reason `fg` takes a "job ID" (which is what `jobs` prints) instead of a PID.
 Who knows.
 Bash.

+Also, if you background LOTS of processes, the `wait` builtin will wait until they all return.

 Speaking of having regrets -- if you accidentally start a process in the wrong terminal, Nelson Elhage has a cool project called [reptyr](https://github.com/nelhage/reptyr) that can save your process and move